Timmmdavis/BuildCGAL/using CGAL.md

 #Also the demos
 #extracted files in
 tar -xvf /usr/share/doc/libgcal/examples -C /MYHOMEDIR
-#In this folder (or a sub folder i.e. ADVANIVNGFRONT) I then call
+#In this folder (or a sub folder i.e. ADVANCINGFRONT) I then call
 cmake .
 make
 #then you end up with a load of files with the same names as the X.cpp.
 Just call ./X to run for example capturing the terminal output in a file:

+In Linux: paste from :
+/downloads/CGAL-4.13.1/CGAL-4.13.1/examples/Advancing_front_surface_reconstruction
+into:
+/home/username/.julia/packages/BuildCGAL/xxxxx/examples/BuildDirAdvFront/
+check there are no #CMakeLists.txt files hanging around then call in terminal cmake . make
+Do the same for /downloads/CGAL-4.13.1/CGAL-4.13.1/examples/Polygon_mesh_processing then you should be able to use without the extra stuff.

 ######################################################################